 Removing a negative news article is not easy, but if you have read this far, chances are you are troubled by the article’s damage to your online reputation.
 We are up-front about our costs because we are here to help.
 Together, we can preserve and restore your online reputation and livelihood.

-If you would like more personalized advice, we offer a free, no-obligation, initial consultation.
-Contact the internet content removal attorneys of Minc Law by calling us at (216) 373-7706, or by chat, email, or contact form today.
+Thinking about contacting Minc Law?
+If you would like more personalized advice, we offer a free, no-obligation, initial consultation with a Minc Law intake specialist.
+Contact Minc Law by calling us at (216) 373-7706, or by chat, email, or contact form today.

 “A news editor rarely wants to get a call from an attorney, but Dorrian Horsey was persistent and polite, provided all the relevant details we needed and we were able to come to a resolution that was satisfactory for her client and upheld the standards of our news organization.”